|

 - reduce power; think 'smooth'

-relaxing the grip on the rod after 'power snap'
+- try relaxing the grip on the rod after

-are a number of casting faults that result in tailing loops:
+- There are a number of casting faults that

 - FAULT: lack of forward 'loading move'